ONE IDEA PER ELEMENT

 "The ankle joint is the primary work generator during human walking (Herr and Grabowski, 2012)."

 Sentences that are premises can be identified by parenthetical references at the end of the sentence (Brand and Huiskes, 2001).
-If a sentence in a paper does not have a reference, then make sure it is a conclusion sentence (or question whether the sentence is necessary).
+If a sentence in a paper does not have a reference, then make sure it is a conclusion sentence, or clearly some other type such as a transition.
+If the sentence is not playing a clear role in the argument, then it is probably time to question whether the sentence is necessary.

 Sentences that are self-contained conclusions directly follow a series of premises (linked together with logical transitions).
 Conclusion sentences also begin with identifiers such as "Therefore" or "Consequently."
 For example: